vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

   * mandatory : false,
   * type : string
   * comments : this is manly a hint for indicating the apps how to display the list of choices (all at the same time, one by one, etc...)
+* Randomize:
+  * mandatory : false,
+  * type : boolean. if property is missing, it will consided as _false_
+  * commments : if true, it means the choices presented to the user have to be present each time in a random order.

   ## Action